Graphing, homotopy groups of spheres, and spaces of long links and knots: Introduction

 Theorem \ref{T:A} appears in the main body as Theorem \ref{T:Lambda}.
-Theorem \ref{T:LambdaSpherical} is the analogue of it for spherical links in a sphere.
-Putting $i=0$ gives a result known at least as far back as work of Zeeman \cite{Zeeman:LinkingSpheres}.
-The case $i=0$ and $p+q=n-1$ corresponds to classes dual to the generalized linking number, including 2-strand pure braids when $p=q=1$ and $n=3$.
+In the Appendix, we prove Theorem \ref{T:LambdaSpherical} and Theorem \ref{T:Alpha}, which are analogues of it for spherical links and for link maps (i.e., smooth maps such that the images of the components are disjoint).
+Putting $i=0$ gives the above-mentioned result of Zeeman.
+The case $i=0$ and $p+q=n-1$ corresponds to classes dual to the generalized linking number.
 See Example \ref{Ex:LkNumExamples}.
 Theorem \ref{T:A} clearly yields many nontrivial torsion classes in spaces of links.
-The proof is not difficult, but the result is necessary for some of our other main results.

-The next result is an analogue of the previous one for link maps rather than embeddings.
-A link map of one manifold into another is a smooth map such that the images of the components are pairwise disjoint.
-We write $\Link_c(\R^p \scu \R^q, \, \R^n)$ for the space of long links maps, i.e., link maps $\R^p \scu \R^q \to \R^n$ with fixed compact support.
+The proof of Theorem \ref{T:A} relies on showing that graphing is the inclusion of a retract up to homotopy.